fsocietyCodeMaster/ReadingBookApi/README.md

 🤝 Contributions & Contact
 This project is open to contributions.
 Feel free to fork the repository and submit pull requests.
-For business inquiries or freelance opportunities, contact [meisam_sohrabi@yahoo.com] or connect via [Your LinkedIn].
+For business inquiries or freelance opportunities, contact [meisam_sohrabi@yahoo.com]